latest nhpb_banner 1__compressed2

 Energy and utility bill assistance programs in Nevada.

-Customers of Nevada utility companies can get assistance for paying their energy, cooling, and utility bills.
-Low to moderate income customers, the elderly, and disabled families and individuals across the state of Nevada can get assistance.
-Find a list of charities, non-profit organizations, government grant money and payment plans below to help pay utilities in NV.
-There are also financial assistance programs to help reconnect power or electricity.
+Customers of Nevada utility or gas companies can get assistance with paying their energy and electric bills.
+Low to moderate income customers, the elderly, and disabled families and individuals across the state of can get emergency help to stop a disconnection.
+Find a list of charities, government grants and payment plans including those offered directly by utility companies below to help pay bills NV.
+There are also financial assistance programs to help pay a deposit to reconnect power or electricity.

 Find help from utility companies in Nevada

-Lincoln County Power District – Funds from this utility company provide security deposit and reconnection fee waivers to low to moderate income households who could not secure other forms of financial assistance.
-Call 775-962-5122
+Lincoln County Power District offers help to low-income customers, including payment extensions and budget billing.
+There are also funds from this utility company to help pay for security deposit and reconnection fee waivers.
+Or learn about grants for low to moderate income households who need power bill help could not secure other forms of financial assistance.
+Call (775) 962-5121

-Southwest Gas also offers several other emergency assistance and energy conservation programs in Nevada.
+Other programs are available too, often in partnership with local charities such as the Salvation Army or county social service offices.
+Southwest Gas also offers payment flans, forgiveness programs and applications to electric bill help from Project REACH (Relief through Energy Assistance to Prevent Customer Hardships.
 Low income customers, seniors, and the disabled can look into these resources.
 Click here for more details, or find financial help from Southwest Gas.

 State and federal government energy bill assistance programs in Nevada

-Low Income Assistance - The main cash assistance program in known as the Energy Assistance Program (EAP).
+Low Income Assistance is available and includes federal grant money.
+The main free cash assistance program in known as the Energy Assistance Program (EAP).
 It is often offered along with weatherization.
-Combined these two federal government resources can help Nevada families pay their utility and cooling bills by issuing a free grant.
-There is also government help for saving them money from free conservation.
+Combined these two federal government resources will help low-income Nevada families pay their utility and cooling bills by issuing a free grant.
+There is also government help for saving them money from free conservation or air conditioning programs.
 More on Nevada LIHEAP and weatherization services.

 Nevada Community Action Agencies also offer assistance for electric, water, or electric bills.
 They are a source of government aid, as case managers can help low income families apply.
 The non-profit agencies also offer other resources too, such as help getting payment plans, referrals to charities, and more.
 Continue with Nevada Community Action Agencies.